 Best of Fall in Fernie

-Fernie is incredible for many reasons, but the reason I keep going back to is this.
-Fernie has four distinct seasons and fall (my favourite season) just so happens to be the most beautiful.
-Here is a round-up of my favourite photographs from Fernie this Fall.
+Fernie is incredible for many reasons, but the reason I keep going back is this: Fernie has four distinct seasons and fall (my favourite season) just so happens to be the most beautiful.
+Here is a round-up of my favourite photographs from Fernie in Fall.

-Looking even further to the right, you can even spot Hosmer and the Ghostrider stills shows it’s face on a sunny evening.
+Looking even further to the right, you can even spot Mt Hosmer; the Ghostrider shadow can be seen on sunny evenings.
 The colours around the lake are magical in their own right too.

 The Town Loop Trail follows the dyke along the Elk River forming a protective barrier during the spring melt.
 Along here you'll find some of the most stunning fall colour views.